 Does it cost me anything to participate in FSAFEDS?
 No. Section 1127 of the National Defense Authorization Act (Public Law 108-136) requires agencies that offer FSAFEDS to employees to cover the administrative fee(s) on behalf of their employees.
-However, remember that participating in FSAFEDS can cost you money if you don't spend your entire account balance by the end of the Plan Year, resulting in the forfeiture of funds remaining in your account (the IRS "use-it-or-lose-it" rule).
+However, remember that participating in FSAFEDS can cost you money if you don't spend your entire account balance during your period of coverage for the Plan Year plus 2 1/2 month grace period resulting in the forfeiture of funds remaining in your account (the IRS "Use-it-or-Lose-it" rule).